-Although not required to do so under the KCRC Ordinance, the Corporation has prepared these financial statements in accordance with all applicable International Financial Reporting Standards ("IFRSs") issued by the International Accounting Standards Board ("IASB").
+Although not required to do so under the KCRC Ordinance, the Corporation has prepared these financial statements in accordance with all applicable IFRS Accounting Standards issued by the International Accounting Standards Board ("IASB").
 These financial statements also comply with the applicable disclosure provisions of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited and the Hong Kong Companies Ordinance.
-These financial statements have also been prepared in accordance with all applicable Hong Kong Financial Reporting Standards ("HKFRSs") issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") and accounting principles generally accepted in Hong Kong.
-A summary of the significant accounting policies adopted by the Corporation and its controlled subsidiaries ("the Group") is set out below.
+These financial statements have also been prepared in accordance with all applicable Hong Kong Financial Reporting Standards ("HKFRSs") issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA").
+Material accounting policies adopted by the Corporation and its controlled subsidiary ("the Group") are set out below.

-The IASB has issued certain amendments to IFRSs that are first effective or available for early adoption for the current accounting period of the Group and the Corporation.
+The IASB has issued certain amendments to IFRS Accounting Standards that are first effective or available for early adoption for the current accounting period of the Group and the Corporation.
 The equivalent amendments to HKFRSs consequently issued by the HKICPA have the same effective date as those issued by the IASB and are in all material respects identical to the pronouncements issued by the IASB.
 Note 4 provides information on any changes in accounting policies resulting from initial application of these developments to the extent that they are relevant to the Group and the Corporation for the current and prior accounting periods reflected in these financial statements.